DFE-Digital/itt-mentor-services/docs/data-model.md

 > [!NOTE]
 > This is a _draft_ document.
 It will change as we develop our understanding of the services that this application encapsulates.

-This application will power two user-facing services: 'Manage school placements' and 'Claim funding for mentors' (a.k.a.
+This application will power two user-facing services: 'Manage school placements' and 'Claim funding for mentor training' (a.k.a.
 Track & Pay).
 Some data entities will be used by both services – for example, Mentors, Providers and Schools.
 Others will only be relevant to one service – for example, Funding Claims and School Placements.

 ## Entity Relationship Diagram (ERD)